EXPLOITATION OF SOVIET MiGs AT AREA 51

 The SAC evaluation of the B-52 and B-58 showed that the B-58 T4 deception jammer worked.
 During a 6 second cycle, true range was momentarily displayed.
 The B-52 modified ALR-18 with pulse modulations could introduce a constant 1-3 km range error.
 Chaff broke radar lock every time it was dispensed.
 Breaking radar lock of the MiG-21 range only was not profitable; a deceptive range technique could force the pilot to shoot his beyond max range

-As a result of Project Have Doughnut the Navy created TOP GUN in 1969 and experienced strong results against the MiG-21 when they encountered it in 1972.
+As a result of Project Have Doughnut the Navy created the TOP GUN Weapons School in 1969 and experienced strong results against the MiG-21 when they encountered it in 1972.
 The Air Force created a similar air combat program, Red Flag in 1972.

 PROJECTS HAVE DRILL/HAVE FERRY